MashedAlu/CRMFT-Visualisations/README.md

 ## How to use this
 Should you choose to use this, you can download the ipynb, feed your own dataset and use it to gain insights.

+#DISCLAIMER

+THE FILES ARE IN IPYNB FORMAT
+YOU WILL NEED TO USE NBCONVERT TO VIEW THEM